Published Date: January 26, 2012

 Review of Decision by a Human Services Internal Review Committee

 Requests for coverage of a specific health benefit that is generally not provided may be made to the Health Benefits Exception Committee (HBEC).
 The HBEC ensures that individuals have access to health benefits required to meet their unique medical needs when conventional treatments and goods or services that are normally covered, prove to be inappropriate or ineffective.
 The HBEC process ensures that decisions are equitable and meet the parameters established by legislation, Human Services agreements with professional associations, Drug Benefit Lists and medical best evidence.

 Decisions related to the provision of Disability Related Employment Supports (DRES) must be appealed to the Disability Related Employment Supports Review Committee (DRESRC).
 DRESRC reviews a decision to ensure that it is equitable and that it meets the parameters established by legislation.
 Committee members are government employees appointed by the Minister of Human Services.

-The authority for HBEC and DRESRC to review matters relating to Health Benefits and DRES is provided under ISTHB Regulation, Section 97 and Ministerial Order No. 71/2011, respectively.
+The authority for HBEC and DRESRC to review matters relating to Health Benefits and DRES is provided under ISTHB Regulation, Section 97 and the DRESRC Ministerial Order, respectively.
 A ruling made by members of HBEC and DRESRC is final.

 Review of Decision – Training Eligibility